 Only valid plans (in the same resource group and geographical location) are shown.

 Each plan has its own pricing tier.
 For example, moving a site from a Free tier to a Standard tier, enables all apps assigned to it to use the features and resources of the Standard tier.

 Clone an app to a different App Service plan

 If you want to move the app to a different region, one alternative is app cloning.
-Cloning makes a copy of your app in a new or existing App Service plan or App Service environment in any region.
+Cloning makes a copy of your app in a new or existing App Service plan in any region.

-You can find Clone App on the Tools menu.
+You can find Clone App in the Development Tools section of the menu.

 Cloning has some limitations that you can read about at Azure App Service App cloning using Azure portal.

 There are three ways to scale a plan: